On Some Information-geometric aspects of Hawking radiation: Quantum mechanics of Hawking radiation

 with temperature $1/\beta$.

 In the light of this observation we expect the evolution of $P_{\text{out}}^i$ can be inferred from that of $\dot{F}$.
-The evolutions of the detector's atoms are of course quantum mechanical and can be described by a recently presented approximate master equation for the density matrix of the detector\cite{PhysRevD.89.064024}
+The evolutions of the detector's atoms are of course quantum mechanical and can be described by a recently presented approximate master equation for the density matrix of the detector \cite{PhysRevD.89.064024}

 in terms of the matrix elements with $w$ given by \eqref{15}.
 As we can see, the transition rate $w$ here behaves like a Hamiltonian for the evolution of the detector (atoms).
 Since $w(\dot{F},\cdot)$ is a function of $\dot{F}$'s or rather of $F$'s and other possible parameters, we could choose these unspecified parameters as quantities $G$'s conjugate to the $F$'s.
-Then by the fact\cite{Hou} that once we have such a Hamiltonian function $w$ a Hamiltonian vector field can be constructed as
+Then by the fact that once we have such a Hamiltonian function $w$ a Hamiltonian vector field can be constructed as

 from which the Poisson brackets come out immediately.
 We thus have, as a direct consequence of the quantum mechanical equation of evolution \eqref{19}, the desired symplectic stucture for the evolving probabilty space $\{F_{\omega}\}$ for the clicks of the detector.
-Correspondingly, we have the same symplectic stucture for the probability space $\{P_{\text{out}}^i\}$ of Hawking radiation.
+Correspondingly, we have the same symplectic stucture for the probability space $\{P_{\text{out}}^i\}$ of Hawking radiation.\footnote{{\it Notes added to the published version}: Such an connection is a possibility but far from being correct.
+This connection comes from the similar physical descrition of i) the spatially smeared UD detector and ii) the Hawking radiation derived from the Lamb shifts of quantum harmonic oscillators.
+The explicit calculations can be found in e.g. \cite{ZY12}}

 Starting from this symplectic sructure of $\{P_{\text{out}}^i\}$, we can follow the discussion in section \ref{sec2} step by step and obtain the complex coordinates of the pertinent K\"ahler manifold that are in the form of wave functions